EnvisioningSenecaVillage/EnvisioningSenecaVillage.github.io/pages/references.md

 **Mr. Wilson as sexton**: All Angels’ Church 1846–1858; Johnson 2023, 35–36, 45, 47, 61–62.
 **Photographs of the Wilson house's foundation and chimney bricks** discovered during the 2011 archaeological excavation: courtesy of the Institute for the Exploration of Seneca Village History (IESVH).

-**Photograph of iron roofing** discovered during the 2011 archaeological excavation: courtesy of the NYC Archaeological Repository: The Nan A. Rothschild Research Center, a project of the NYC Landmarks Preservation Commission.

 ### 7. Wilson Family House Artifacts

 **Artifacts excavated**: Wall et al. 2018; New York City Archaeological Repository 2020.
 See also: Wall et al. 2019 and Linn et al. *in press*.